ory/docs/docs/hydra/sdk/js.md

 ### API Usage

-We recommend using TypeScript with auto-completion as API usage is not well documented currently.
+We recommend using TypeScript with auto-completion as API usage isn't well documented currently.